Shadrock/online-python-course/Week_5/Lab/README.md

-# Lab 4 – String Manipulation
+# Lab 5 – Refugee Stats using Dictionaries
 To complete this lab you will need to add a `.py` script that contains your code (be sure it is well commented!) and edit this README file.

 You can write your script using whatever tolls you like, but it must include a comment block at the top with the following information:
 - Name:
 - Date created:
 - Version of Python you are using
 - Very brief description of the assignment or the assignment name.
 Include inputs and outputs.

 You should edit your README file to provide the following information:
 - Summarize what your script does or the problem you were trying to solve.